manniwood/iidy/README.md

 # IIDY - Is It Done Yet?

+IIDY is a little project I set up to play with Go.
+It's meant to explore ideas more than it is meant to be a production-ready product.

-IIDY is a simple yet scalable task list with a REST interface and a PostgreSQL backend.
-It is still a little bit proof-of-concept, but it works pretty well.
+IIDY is a simple yet scalable task list (attempt list) with a PostgreSQL backend.
+It also provides a REST API.

+The basic problem IIDY wants to solve is to be an attempt list for millions or billions of items.
+An example use case is tracking backing up a few million files, where not every attempt will be initially successful.
+One would want to track how many attempts were made per file, in addition to removing files whose downloads were successful.

+## Setup

 To set up IIDY, all that should be required in terms of fetching packages is